ewupey/getting_cleaning_data_project/README.md

  4. Appropriately labels the data set with descriptive variable names.

- 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+ 5. From the data set in step iv, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 - The output of this R script is tidydata.txt